mfridman/frid.io/content/about/_index.md

 ### About

-I enjoy tackling technical and digital problems.
+I like tackling problems, mostly digital.
 Life-long learner.
-Lots of interesting folks out there.
+If life were like that -  I'd enjoy an endless for loop of writing code (mainly Go), drinking ☕ and learning something new.

-My age, divided by 2.14, is the number of years I've been a dog owner. &#10084; &#128054;
+My age, divided by 2.14, is the number of years I've been a proud dog owner. &#10084; &#128054;

-I enjoy building computers & servers.
-One day I hope to _seriously_ get into electronics and the IoT
+One day I hope to _seriously_ get into electronics and that thing they call IoT

-I sometimes run, bike, snowboard, squash, read and capture digital &#128681;s
+Sometimes I run, bike, snowboard, squash, read and capture digital &#128681;s

   <!-- Embed 500px pic -->
   <!-- <div class='pixels-photo'>